novasearch/SLVideo/README.md

 ### Locally

+We recommend using an Ubuntu system to run SLVideo locally.

-To run SLVideo in your system, first, you need to clone this repository:
+First, you need to clone this repository:

 ```sh
 git clone https://github.com/novasearch/video-sl.git